 Improving the supplier base isn’t the only advantage of having more in-house digital talent.
 It’ll also reduce your dependency on external contractors (in a healthy way).
 Such independence will give you the wherewithal to self-sustain your agency’s digital-transformation journey.
 (To paraphrase Greg Godbout, no one else but government can transform itself.)
 Not only that, it’ll increase your flexibility to deploy resources on-demand to work on critical priorities, as they emerge.
 The other advantage is that it’ll accelerate cultural change (for example, formation of new habits) through the live and continual demonstration of effective practices by expert co-workers.
 In fact, one of the most effective ways to do that is to pair employees who lack digital skills with those who do to work on real-world projects (high priority, low- to mid-complexity).
 No policy, intellectual debate, or online training course can change people’s mindsets like successfully delivering a project using modern practices can.

-When combining this principle with the one above, there’s an important implication to emphasize: full-stack digital teams should exist not only within the CIO’s office, but also in the business and mission units.
-These teams should either report directly to or be deeply embedded in those units (for example, in the form of a detail).
-This breaks the traditional mold of localizing technical talent within one particular part of the organization and attempting to manage them like an efficient order-taking factory.
-But for good reasons.
+When combining this principle with the one above, there’s an important implication to emphasize: Full-stack digital teams should exist not only within the CIO’s office, but also in the business and mission units.
+These teams should either report directly to, or be deeply embedded in, those units (for example, in the form of a detail).
+This breaks the traditional mold of localizing technical talent within one particular part of the organization and attempting to manage them like an efficient order-taking factory — but for good reason.
 When teams possess all the know-how and resources necessary to complete projects independently, several magical things happen: shared vision, domain understanding, fluid communications, creative problem solving, innovative solutions, cross-training, and steady work progress (for example, skillset redundancy helps to avoid resource capacity bottlenecks).
 It’s akin to team of teams management model pioneered by General Stanley McChrystal.
-In this model, you serve as a “convener and an enabler rather than the first mover of [public] action,” to quote Tim O’Reilly.
+In this model, you serve as a “Convener and an enabler rather than the first mover of [public] action,” to quote Tim O’Reilly.
 You provide the underlying open platforms that empower these decentralized teams to deliver amazing digital services autonomously.
 You build and coordinate vibrant communities of practice that enable teams to exchange knowledge and achieve professional mastery.
 And you facilitate transparency and communications across teams in order to give them a sense of purpose.

 Make transformation visible.
 Stories, symbols, and data are powerful techniques for aligning organizations around transformational change.
 They make the abstract concept of change concrete by answering such questions as: Why do we need to change?
 How do we need to change?
 How well are we progressing with change?
 Posters, stickers, narratives, case studies, metrics dashboards, etc. are all effective ways of making transformation visible.
 The UK’s Government Digital Service practiced this principle to such incredible effect that I don’t think it’d be what it is today otherwise.
 (See their design principles posters, for example.)

-I’ve heard a lot of arguments that federal CIOs aren’t up the task of playing a leading role in transforming their agencies into digitally-powered organizations.
-Instead, what’s really needed are completely new functional roles such as Chief Digital Officer or Chief Data Officer to lead the way.
+I’ve heard a lot of arguments that federal CIOs aren’t up to the task of playing a leading role in transforming their agencies into digitally-powered organizations.
+Instead, what’s really needed are completely new functional roles, such as Chief Digital Officer or Chief Data Officer, to lead the way.
 Personally, I don’t yet subscribe to that theory of change, although many would point to examples such the UK’s Government Digital Service as outside-of-the-CIO models to follow.